 Welcome, I’m Nitheesha!

-Hello!
-I am the Senior Research Specialist in the Niehaus Center for Globalization and Governance (NCGG) at Princeton University.
-At NCGG I serve as a data science consultant.
 Previously, I received my PhD in Political Science and Social Data Analytics at Pennsylvania State University.
-I also served as a Research Associate and Adjunct Researcher at the RAND Corporation.
+I also served as a Research Associate and Adjunct Researcher at the RAND Corporation where I was part of the Women, Peace and Security Initiative in conjunction with the United States Cyber Command.
 My broader research addresses key questions regarding model improvement and evaluation, inequality, and the risks and opportunities of AI/emergent technologies in modern American politics.
-I apply a variety of computational social science methods in my academic research.
-My methodological interests include machine learning, natural language processing, network analysis, causal inference and time series analysis.
+I apply a variety of computational social science methods in my research.
+My methodological interests include machine learning, LLMs, natural language processing, network analysis, causal inference and time series analysis.

 Please contact me at nitheesha.nakka@princeton.edu for any further questions and inquires, thank you for visiting!